ThisPersonCodesLots/DimGlow/README.md

 ### Behind the scenes
 - This project was built using Visual Studio 2022.
 To run the application, open the solution file in Visual Studio and build the project.
-The executable file will be located in the bin folder of the project directory.
-Just move the entire /src files in the main directory and run *DimGlow.sl*

 - It's used primarily for reducing eye strain when using a laptop screen in dark environments (e.g. in bed, on a plane, etc.).